jnozzi/cocoadev.com/markdown/PrematureOptimization.md

 ----

-In some cases, a good alternative to General/PrematureOptimization is abstracting out the area which you may need to General/OptimizeLater (applying General/OnceAndOnlyOnce); therefore, the cost of optimizing will not increase further along in development - allowing you to just as easily General/OptimizeLater when/if it becomes necessary.
+In some cases, a good alternative to PrematureOptimization is abstracting out the area which you may need to OptimizeLater (applying OnceAndOnlyOnce); therefore, the cost of optimizing will not increase further along in development - allowing you to just as easily OptimizeLater when/if it becomes necessary.

 ----